pepegar/courses-and-presentations/slides-md/presentations/tla/tla-intro.md

 # Why model systems?

 Remember, the map is not the territory.
 We're trying to understand the territory, not the map.

 When modelling our system and proving properties of it, we're proving properties of the model, which should map to our system correctly.

-**Make sure you're modelling your system correctly**.

 # Why model systems?